jakwings/fd/README.md

 OPTIONS:
     -g, --glob
-            Match the whole file path with a glob pattern.
+            Match file paths with a glob pattern.
             This is the default behavior.

     -r, --regex
-            Match the whole file path with a regex pattern. [default: glob]
+            Match file paths with a regex pattern.

     -u, --unicode
             Turn on Unicode support for search patterns.

             Character classes are not limited to ASCII.
 Only valid UTF-8 byte sequences can be matched by the search pattern.

     -i, --ignore-case
             Perform a case-insensitive search.
-This overrides --case-sensitive.

     -s, --case-sensitive
             Perform a case-sensitive search.
             This is the default behavior.

     -p, --full-path
-            Match the absolute path instead of the filename or directory name.
+            Match the absolute path instead of only the filename or directory name.

     -L, --follow
             Follow symlinks and traverse the symlinked directories.

     -M, --mount
-            Do not descend into directories on other file systems, as a symlink or normal directory may lead to a file on another file system.
+            Do not descend into directories on another disk or partition, as a symlink or normal directory may lead to a file on another file system.

     -0, --print0
             Each search result is terminated with NUL instead of LF when printed.

+            This option does not affect --exec.

     -A, --absolute-path
             Relative paths for output are transformed into absolute paths.

+            An absolute path may not be the real path due to symlinks.

     -S, --sort-path
             The search results will be sorted by pathname before output.

+            Sort by lexicographically comparing the byte strings of path components.
+The search depth is also taken into comsideration.

             This option will also force --exec to use a single thread for processing.
-            Sort by lexicographically comparing the byte strings of path components (not comparing the whole pathnames directly).

     -a, --all
             All files and directories are searched.

             By default, files and directories of which the names start with a dot "." are ignored in the search.

             Files ignored by patterns in .(git)ignore files are still excluded.

     -I, --no-ignore
             Show search results from files and directories that would otherwise